aappddeevv/azure-functionapps-scala.g8/src/main/g8/README.md

 ## Tasks

-All of the tasks are coded within the .sbt file itself and there is no cool plugin because your packaging needs may be quite diverse and unique *all* the packaging code are left as tasks.
+All of the tasks are coded within the .sbt file itself and there is no cool plugin because your packaging needs may be diverse. *All* the packaging code are build.sbt tasks and settings.
 Each project has a few tasks that roughly follow a naming convention.
-It's messy but gives you the basis to change anything you want without going crazy trying to trick sbt into doing what you want it to do.
+It's messy but gives you the basis to change anything you want without going crazy trying to trick sbt into doing what you want it to do if it was all in a plugin and enforced a specific layout on you.

 * `creatDist`: The output distribution director that consolidates all of the inputs either through copying or bundling.
 * `createZip`: Create the zip-deploy file suitable for use with curl or azure CLI.
 * `upload`: Run the azure CLI if AZURE_RG and AZURE_FUNCTIONAPP_NAME are defined in either the props on the environment.
 * `buildAndUpload`: Build everything and upload.
+Assumes you have set the environment variables.
 * `watchJS`: A command alias that builds *only* the JS project and uploads it.

 You may run into issues with bundling the jvm project as creating a single